 The banks will look at something that's called the Gross Debt Service Ration (aka GDSR).
 All this means is that your total housing expense cannot exceed 32% of your gross income.

 As an example: Let's say in your household you earn a total of $80,000 before paying any taxes, then the bank is going to approve you for a maximum monthly payment of $2,133.

 There is a second formula that the banks use to qualify all mortgage application by.
-It is called the Total Debt Service Ratio (aka: TDSR).
-Here the banks add up every financial commitments that you currently have.
+It is called the Total Debt Service Ratio (aka TDSR).
+Here the banks add up every financial commitment that you currently have.
 Including your credit cards, car leases, child care support, etc...
-This amount cannot exceed 40% of your gross income to qualify for a non-conventional mortgage where you hare putting down less than 20% down payment.
+This amount cannot exceed 40% of your gross income to qualify for a non-conventional mortgage where you are putting down less than 20% down payment.

 Some Expenses to Keep in Mind When Buying a Home